Family & Matrimonial

 It is made clear that it is considered that the involvement of both parents in a child's life either directly or indirectly will further the child's welfare provided that can be done in a way which does not place the child at risk of harm.

-Further details about children matters can be found in our Step by Step guide to Family Law which is available as a PDF from this website.
+Further details about children's matters can be found in our step-by-step guide to Family Law.

 1) Involve the Police.